 Soft skills are what make a person adaptable, flexible and determine how they deal with situations and people.
 All of which are qualities that can either help you succeed or fail in a job role.

 Soft skills benefit organisations significantly as they are the foundation upon which relationships are made, negotiations are handled and work is carried out confidently.
 They can help boost morale and keep employees motivated to succeed within their roles.
 They also contribute towards a higher performance level and make for better team players.

 As an example if you consider a law firm which is recruiting for a lawyer, they will need the candidate to have a degree or formal qualifications.
 As a high pressure, long hours environment they would also need to consider whether that employee can deal with stress, a large workload and tight deadlines.
 These are the skills which would determine whether the candidate is actually successful.

 Skills such as emotional intelligence contribute towards the way an individual deals with situations, how they react and how they communicate.
 How does a sales manager deal with a difficult client?
 How do two colleagues who don’t get on well collaborate on a project?
 Resilience in the workplace can be attributed to an employees' ability to manage anything from a tough workload to frustrating colleagues.

 As employers, we need to start looking beyond the basic checklist we set with our HR departments and broaden our criteria to include soft skills as part of the mix.
 These skills combined with the traditional requirements we set for candidates will lead to an adaptable, well rounded and stronger workforce.

 Investing in quality training to help current employees develop soft skills is a great way to start.
 Choose a few soft skills you think are a must within your organisation and implement a learning development plan to help achieve them.

-If you would like further information on how to gain valuable soft skills for you or your organisation see our latest Personal and Professional Development package which includes 15 engaging, bite-sized modules full of tips, hints and resources to help you succeed.
+Our Personal and Professional Development package includes 15 engaging, bite-sized modules full of tips, hints and resources to help you succeed.